 If this issue is of concern to you, look for certified organic/fair trade quinoa which has been popping up in several places (and it will just become more easily available if we consumers demand the fair trade option)

 Different types of quinoa

-Most of us are familiar with beige-colored quinoa, but you can actually find these seeds in red, pink, black, yellow, purple, green, orange and every color in between.
-The quinoa we’re most familiar with in the US are the traditional pale ivory varieties and red quinoa.
+Most of us are familiar with beige-colored quinoa, but you can actually find these seeds in red, pink, black, yellow, purple, green, orange, and every color in between.
+The quinoa we’re most familiar with in the US is the traditional pale ivory varieties and red quinoa.
 The traditional quinoa is the tastier of the two options, but the red is more nutritious.